AymoneKouame/google-cloud-data-storage/README.md

 Function to copy data from the Workspace Bucket into the persistent disk.
 It supports dataframes, plots and more.
 The inputs are as follows:

 **INPUTS**
-  - **'filename' (required)**: A string; the name of the file in the bucket, including file extension.
+  - ***'filename' (required)***: A string; the name of the file in the bucket, including file extension.
      - For dataframes, the currently supported extensions: .csv, .tsv, lsx, .parquet
      - For plots, the currently supported extensions: .png, .jpeg, .bmp, .tiff, .pdf, .emf.
 Function can be used for other files but they will just be saved to the persistent disk.
-  - 'bucket': (default = bucket_id defined at initialization) The user can use a different bucket here.
+  - *'bucket'*: (default = bucket_id defined at initialization) The user can use a different bucket here.
-  - 'to_directory' (default = 'data/shared'): A string; the bucket directory where your data was saved.
+  - *'to_directory'* (default = 'data/shared'): A string; the bucket directory where your data was saved.
-  - 'keep_copy_in_pd' (default = True): boolean; if True, the file will be saved on the persistent disk as well.
+  - *'keep_copy_in_pd'* (default = True): boolean; if True, the file will be saved on the persistent disk as well.
 Otherwise, it will only be returned as a dataframe.
 There will be no copy in the persistent disk.
 For non-supported extensions 'keep_copy_in_pd' has no effect.
 The file will be copied in the persistent disk regardless.

 **OUTPUT**: A pandas dataframe or a plot image.